jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     deployment.apps/ipv6-topology created
     ```

-2. Validate the pods are up and running in the 'jalapeno' namespace:
+2. Validate the pods are up and running in the 'jalapeno' namespace.
+It may take a few seconds for all 6 to become active:
     ```
     kubectl get pods -n jalapeno
     ```